Dovetail 3.0: Automated analysis, Channels, Ask, and RecruitLearn more

 2. Analyze feedback: Once the input is in, analyze it thematically.
 Some categories, such as “speed,” “performance,” “feature requests,” or “bugs,” can be highlighted to separate the different types of feedback and ranked in priority of importance.

-3. Incorporate feedback: after organizing actionable insights by priority level, they are ready for integrating into the product strategy.
+3. Incorporate feedback: after organizing by priority level, they are ready for integrating into the product strategy.
 Any app bugs, for example, can be resolved, and new versions can be released.
 For instance, this might mean making payments faster, storing payment information so users can buy with just one click, or offering a card scan feature to save users from manually entering their information.

 4. Follow up: the final essential step in ensuring that new releases meet customer expectations is to follow up and ensure that the fixes or new features are easy and satisfying to use.
 The feedback loop then restarts to resolve any new requests from customers.